-12 Exploration and evaluation assets
+11 Exploration and evaluation assets

 During the year ended December 31, 2021, the Company identified a new resource area called the Puma extension.
-This extension is currently recognized as an exploration and evaluation asset until the Company defines the resource, completes a technical feasibility and commercial viability assessment on the area and transitions the property to mineral properties.
-During the fourth quarter of the year ended December 31, 2022, the Company started production from this area and all sales and expenses from production will be capitalized until the property is no longer classified as an exploration and evaluation asset.
+This extension was recognized as an exploration and evaluation asset until the Company defined the resource, completed a technical feasibility and commercial viability assessment on the area and transitioned the property to mineral properties.
+During the year ended December 31, 2022, the Company started production from this area and all sales and expenses from production will be capitalized until the property is no longer classified as an exploration and evaluation asset.

-Puma extension D ecember 31, 2023 December 31, 2022
+Puma extension Dec ember 31, 2024 December 31, 2023

-Opening \$ 7,518 \$ 2,465
+Opening \$ - \$ 7,518

-Mining 9,273 16,703
+Mining - 9,273

-Crushing 1,874 4,353
+Crushing - 1,874

-Plant and laboratory 851 1,327
+Plant and laboratory - 851

-Mine administration 930 158
+Mine administration - 930

-Machine maintenance 109 1,440
+Machine maintenance - 109

-Royalty 217 834
+Royalty - 217

-Exploration and other 606 753
+Exploration and other - 606

-Depreciation (Note 9) 371 389
+Depreciation - 371

-Impairment (4,955) -
+Impairment - (4,955)

-Increase (decrease) in decommissioning obligation (note 14) 33 (92)
+Increase in decommissioning obligation - 33

-Gold and silver sales (pre-production) (15,531) (20,812)
+Gold and silver sales (pre-production) - (15,531)

-Disposition (note 11) (1,296) -
+Disposition (note 9) - (1,296)

-\$ - \$ 7,518
+\$ - \$ \$ -

-During the year ended December 31, 2023, the Company recorded an impairment of \$4,955 (2022 - \$nil) on the exploration and evaluation asset which represents the settlement value.
+During the year ended December 31, 2023, the Company recorded an impairment of \$4,955 on the exploration and evaluation asset which represents the settlement value of the Accendo loan (note 12).
 As part of the agreement, the Company would still be responsible for the asset retirement obligation and original NSR related to the concessions.